IamTalah/printf/README.md

-a group project done by Victor Mbewe and Hafsah Awal
+a group project done by Victor Mbewe and Hafsah